Passive Gain

 Built in 1949, this mid-century modern home on Forest is one of more than a dozen other homes designed by Eugene Sternberg in collaboration with Edward Hawkins.
 That same year, Hawkins purchased the land to develop a subdivision that would later become realized as Arapahoe Acres.
 It is there that Sternberg and Hawkins’ influence of/on modern architecture is overwhelmingly apparent.
 In 2007 this home was found in disrepair.
 The renovation is sensitive to the simplicity of the floor plan, the materials, and Sternberg’s innovative attempt at passive/solar construction.
 The addition emphasizes certain historic gestures (façade banding, floor/ceiling glass, brise soleil) while establishing a sense of newness.

-This project was done in collaboration with Denver Artist and Design-Builder Bill McDonald, owner of McDonald Reconstruction.
-His dedication to maintaining the original character of the houses he reconstructs has been influential in refurbishing several Houses Hawkins developed in Park Hill in the middle of the 20th century.
+This project was done in collaboration with Denver artist and design-builder Bill McDonald, owner of McDonald Reconstruction.
+His dedication to maintaining the original character of the houses he reconstructs has been influential in refurbishing several houses Hawkins developed in Park Hill in the middle of the 20th century.

 More on Eugene Sternberg, via the 5280 Magazine article "8 Historic Architects Every Colorado Design-Lover Should Know and Celebrate," published August 2022: